8 great coupon campaigns you need right now

 Many consumers also want to know how to get unique coupons.
 Unlike public coupons codes, which are available to anyone, unique coupon codes are given out to specific individuals.

-These specific individuals are usually loyalty program members or high value customers.
-The best way to attract customers who are looking for unique coupon codes is a loyalty program.
+These specific individuals are usually loyalty program members or high-value customers.
+The best way to attract customers who are looking for unique coupon codes is through a loyalty program.
 They allow you to tailor your coupons and other offers specifically around your customers’ interests and shopping habits.

-With our free coupon code generator you can create batches of unique coupon codes as well.
-Furthermore, in the advanced settings you can add prefixes and suffixes to your coupon codes for further personalisation.
+With our free online coupon code generator, you can create batches of unique coupon codes as well.
+Furthermore, in the advanced settings, you can add prefixes and suffixes to your coupon codes for further personalization.

 Well personalized loyalty rewards increase customer satisfaction with the brand by more than 600%. - Bond